 Tribute To Pioneers by Mary Gillett (1986).
 The biographies of many of the early pioneers to East Africa (before 1912), by such a pioneer herself.

 Bwana Bunduki: A History Of Early East African Professional Hunters by Emily Host (2007) is an excellent collection of biographical sketches on the most prominent early hunters in East Africa.
-Men such as Charles Cottar, F C Selous, Walter Bell, Phillip Percival, John Hunter and many more are included.
+Men such as Charles Cottar, F C Selous, Walter Bell, Philip Percival, John Hunter and many more are included.
 Ben and Emily Host compiled this list in the 1940s and interviewed those who were still alive and those who knew those who had already died.

 Horace Gordon Hutchinson (1859 - 1932) was a British journalist and author of over 50 books ranging from golf, cricket, fishing, tennis and natural history to mysticism.

 Big Game Shooting by H G Hutchinson (1905) is a comprehensive two volume treatise edited by Hutchinson.
 Authors include Abel Chapman, Seton-Karr, C Phillipps-Wolley, C E Radclyffe, H A Bryden and C S Cumberland.
 Free eBook Vol II

 Big Game Encounters: Critical Moments In The Lives Of Well Known Shikaris edited by Stanley Jepson (1936) chronicles the best hunting experiences by E A Smythies, Capt C R S Pitman, Col C H Stockley, Major Robert Foran and many others.
 Free eBook